rbnhmll/vue-workshop/vueJS_workshop.md

 The endpoint we'll use to fetch this data is `https://api.github.com/search/repositories?q={query}`.

 We'll also add a couple of other properties to our state to keep track if we are currently searching, or if there has been an error.
 We also want to add a property to save our returned repos into.
-This will be an array.
+This will be an `Array`.

 ```javascript
 data: {